 |Directional 2.4 GHz patch antenna||AXT644 (available depending on regional regulations)|

-The coverage area of the access point is approximately the same as the transmitter’s range.
+The coverage area of the access point is approximately the same as the range of the linked device.
 Use the ShowLink Test feature in the receiver menu to map the boundaries of the coverage area.
 Multiple access points can be used to increase the coverage area or to expand coverage to multiple rooms.

-A single access point supports up to 24 ShowLink-enabled Axient transmitters, including both Axient and Axient Digital models.
-Any transmitter within range of an active access point with available capacity will be automatically controlled by that access point.
-When multiple access points are used to increase transmitter capacity or to increase coverage area, transmitter control is automatically divided between each access point.
+A single access point supports up to 24 ShowLink-enabled Axient devices, including both Axient and Axient Digital models.
+Any ShowLink-enabled device within range of an active access point with available capacity will be automatically controlled by that access point.
+When multiple access points are used to increase device capacity or coverage area, device control is automatically divided between each access point.
 All changes in control between access points occur seamlessly and automatically, without requiring user intervention.

-An access point with available capacity will automatically control linked transmitters that are within the coverage area.
-Multiple access points automatically self-manage to divide transmitter control and maintain coverage.
+An access point with available capacity will automatically control linked devices that are within the coverage area.
+Multiple access points automatically self-manage to divide device control and maintain coverage.
 Transitions between access point control do not affect the transmission of the audio channel.

 When interference is present from Wi-Fi or other devices sharing the spectrum, built-in channel agility automatically switches the access point and all controlled transmitters to a clear channel.
 Channel agility is able to avoid interference from most devices that operate in the 2.4 GHz spectrum, such as Wi-Fi or cell phones.

 The ShowLink icon appears on the home screens of a linked transmitter and receiver to indicate that the transmitter is within range of an access point making remote control possible.
-If the transmitter is beyond the range of the access point, or if the receiver is offline, the icon will disappear, indicating a loss of ShowLink control.
+If a device is beyond the range of the access point, or if the receiver is offline, the icon will disappear, indicating a loss of ShowLink control.